 course you will learn:

-- How to mark the contents of your pages using HTML
+- How to mark the contents of your pages using XHTML

-- How to set appearance of different elements in your pages using
+- How to set fonts, colors, and even layout of your pages using

 - You can see the HTML code of the page (it's called the